oleglomako/MySQLHibernateXMLMapping/README.md

-# MySQLHibernateXMLMapping - Как работать с MySQL в Java
+# MySQLHibernateXMLMapping - mapping MySQL using XML file for Hibernate